react-beyond/react-beyond/README.md

 React Beyond lets you define higher-order components which recursively re-apply themselves on the child components.
 You can create features that are available to the entire tree.
 It opens up new exciting possibilities in React to create more intuitive code.

+## Important note on React 19

+react-beyond@1.1.1 supports React 19 and below.
+The example modules from the [Gallery](https://react-beyond.github.io/gallery) are version-synced with the main module, and they're React 19 ready too.
+But they're not backward compatible with React 18 and below.
+The reason for this is that the modules are actually example code, and it's not worth the overhead to maintain backward compatibility for them.

 ## Installation

 ```bash